SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020-Exercise-Protocol-Design/specs/gollgot/PROTOCOL.md

 - Calculations must formatted like so : "`operand1 operation operand2`" (space between each part)
 	- Example : 1 + 2
 - Available operation are : +, -, *, /
+- Available operand : all integer number positive or negative

 ## Example
 **Client** : HELLO